This is the end, folks. Continued in Year of the Dog.

 Harry and Hermione spent pretty much every moment together, and many of those moments with Luna as well.
 The bullying problem had dropped off rather quickly after the truth regarding Lockhart's "resignation" had made the rounds through Ravenclaw house.
 The girls bullying Luna didn't have any testicles to punch, but they recognized that they were just as soft and mortal as everyone else.

-Tom had eventually gotten the equipment he needed for practical demonstrations – he now controlled two animated suits of armor (enchanted by the Headmaster) for the purpose of illustrating dueling tactics.
+Tom had eventually gotten the equipment he needed for practical demonstrations – he now controlled two animated suits of armor (enchanted by the Headmaster) for the purpose of illustrating wand movements and dueling tactics.
 When it came to assisting students one-on-one, Tom was supplemented by a 7th year student aide.